ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 We will deploy a Lagom application and WebSphere Application to Kubernetes.
 Both the applications will be containerized using docker.
 The Lagom application is written in Scala.
 The WebSphere application uses Java and Servlets.
 We will show simple interactions between the applications by invoking restful endpoints in these applications.
 We will also show the steps involved in building this setup.

-Briefly we will follow the following steps:
+Briefly, we will perform the following steps:

-* Running an application on Kubernetes requires containerization.
+* Establishing a Kubernetes cluster.
-* Lagom systems, being composed of many microservices, will require many [Docker](https://www.docker.com/) images to be created.
+* Lagom systems will require [Docker](https://www.docker.com/) images to be created.
-* WebSphere Liberty based application will also be dockerized before deploying to Kubernetes.
+* A WebSphere Liberty based application will also be dockerized before deploying to Kubernetes.
-* Lagom applications will make use of [Service Locator](https://www.lagomframework.com/documentation/1.3.x/java/ServiceLocator.html) that must tie in with the DNS facilities that Kubernetes provides.
+* Apply a DNS [Service Locator](https://www.lagomframework.com/documentation/1.3.x/java/ServiceLocator.html) for discovering services on Kubernetes.

 ## The Solution